From BR Bullpen

 Born and raised in Iowa, Feller pitched five no-hitters at Van Meter High School before signing with the Indians at a 17-year-old on the recommendation of legendary scout Cy Slapnicka, who was acting as the team's general manager at the time.
 Going straight from high school to the majors, he made his big league debut in July 1936.
 After pitching out of the bullpen in 6 games, he made his first big league start on August 23rd against the St. Louis Browns, striking out 15.
 The next month, he struck out 17 in an outing against the Philadelphia Athletics, tying a major league record and breaking the AL mark.
 Overall that summer, he completed 5 of his 8 starts and struck out 76 in 62 innings.
 After the season, he returned to high school for his senior year.

 When Feller graduated in 1937, NBC Radio covered the event.
 Overall, he went 9-7 and struck out 150 batters during the course of that summer.
 The next year, 1938, he struck out 18 Detroit Tigers on the season's final day, breaking his previous record for strikeouts in a game.
+That totalk remains the Cleveland Indians record for most by a pitcher in a nine-inning, having only been matched by Corey Kluber in 2015.
 He won 17 games that year, leading the AL with 240 strikeouts and making the All-Star team for the first time in his career.
 Over the next three seasons he cemented his place as one of the top hurlers in the game, winning 76 games and leading the league in wins and strikeouts in each campaign.
 On April 16, 1940, he threw a no-hitter against the Chicago White Sox, becoming the only big leaguer to throw a no-no on Opening Day.

 On December 9, 1941, the day after the bombing of Pearl Harbor, Feller enlisted in the Navy, putting aside his 3-C draft deferment as his family's sole support and becoming the first Major Leaguer to enlist.
 During the war, he was CPO aboard the battleship Alabama in the North Atlantic (escorting American ships) and South Pacific (8 invasions); he earned five Campaign Ribbons and eight battle stars.
 Missing nearly four seasons of baseball, he was released from active duty on August 24, 1945.